hint-lab/deepmed-search/README.md

 2. **Text Extraction**: System extracts text content from documents
 3. **Chunking**: Long texts are split into appropriately sized chunks
 4. **Generate Embeddings**: Vercel AI SDK (with OpenAI provider) generates vector representations for each text chunk
-5. **Store Vectors**: Vectors are stored in PostgreSQL (using pgvector extension)
+5. **Store Vectors**: Vectors are stored in Milvus vector database
-6. **Retrieve Matches**: During search, query text is also converted to vectors, and most relevant text chunks are found through cosine similarity
+6. **Retrieve Matches**: During search, query text is also converted to vectors, and most relevant text chunks are found through similarity search

 #### Search Modes